A roadmap to reclaiming my attention and time

 - Started a mailing list3.

-- Limited myself to check Facebook only once a day.
+- Limited myself to check Facebook only once a day (and subsequently deleted it in 2018).

 - Deleted ‘social media’ applications or applications that use infinite scroll from my smartphone.